jalikoa/jalikoa/README.md

 **E-Commerce Website**

-I built a robust e-commerce website (**[Link to your E-commerce Repo/Website]** - `t313machus/eccormece-web`) that empowers businesses to seamlessly showcase and sell their products online.
+I built a robust e-commerce website (**[https://github.com/jalikoa/eccormerce-web]** - `jalikoa/eccormece-web`) that empowers businesses to seamlessly showcase and sell their products online.
 The platform leverages cutting-edge technologies (mention specific technologies used) to provide a user-friendly shopping experience with features like:

 * **Product Management:** Easy product addition, editing, and categorization.
 * **Search & Filtering:** Intuitive search and filtering options for efficient product discovery.